innaskogerboe/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly responsive, in addition to restricting __traffic__ to the network.
+Load balancing ensures that the application will be highly responsive, in addition to restricting TCP/80 traffic to the network.
 - The Load Blancer in this Elk Server is stationed on Layer 4 of the OSI model.
 We are using the load balancer more as a transporting level for our Web VMs.
 - Jump Box was implemented on this server for an easy single point of traffic to our VMs.
 Along with that, we can get better auditing logs for administrative tasks through the Jump Box.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system metrics and logs.
 - Filebeat will take logs from the Web VMs and move them all to a central location for easy log management.
 - Metricbeat puts out metric information about our system metrics.